-So it’s been a year since Taco Bell officially returned in China, re-opening in Shanghai approximately nine years after they closed their last China branch in 2008.
-Their outlet in Liujiazui is now humming along.
-And as a long time Taco Bell fanboy, I felt it was high time for a visit.
+So Taco Bell has officially returned in China, re-opening in Shanghai approximately nine years after they closed their last China branch in 2008.
+Their outlet in Liujiazui is humming along.
+And as a long time Taco Bell fanboy, I went for a visit.
 My assessment is the following.

-Point 1: It’s really great – better than Taco Bell in the USA by far.
+Point 1: It’s really great – better than Taco Bell in the USA.

 Overall, the Shanghai outlet is a long overdue re-imagining of Taco Bell and its menu.
 Yum!
 China has done what it does best.
 It has completely re-thought the restaurant and tried lots of new creative things.
 There is the avocado and shrimp burrito.
 There is the volcano chicken burrito, the grilled chicken avocado meal and the California sunshine meal.
 You can see similar creativity in their menus at the China KFCs and Pizza Huts.
 Plus Yum!
 China moves fast (required for the China market) and they are pretty bold.
 Note: This is the team that added escargot and quail eggs to the Pizza Hut China menu.
 Here’s a past article on some of their crazier menu additions.

 After this re-imagining, Taco Bell Shanghai has little left of the standard Western menu.
 There is no rice or beans.
 There are no Burrito Supremes.
 And they have added juices, deserts, beer, mojitos, salads, waffles and lots of other stuff.

 Overall, the food at Taco Bell in Shanghai is great.
 In the USA, I wouldn’t go to Taco Bell more than once or twice a month, as it’s a bit too much like fast food.
 But I would eat at the Shanghai outlet all the time.
 It doesn’t seem like fast food, which leads to Point 2.